Seeed-Studio/wiki-documents/docs/Edge/ODYSSEY/ODYSSEY_STM32MP135D/ODYSSEY STM32MP135D.md

 tree](https://github.com/xogium/buildroot-stm32mp135d-odyssey) to be used in conjunction with upstream buildroot.
-* [snagboot](https://github.com/bootlin/snagboot), which is a set of utilities that helps witheasier operation of DFU and usb mass storage.
+* [snagboot](https://github.com/bootlin/snagboot), which is a set of utilities that helps with easier operation of DFU and usb mass storage.
 It consists of snagrecover which is intended to upload the fsbl and ssbl into the board's DRAM, and of snagflash which is designed to actually flash data onto persistent storage.